MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeServer/server-mobile-devices/lync-support-android-smartphone.md

 ---
 title: Lync 2010 for Android supports Android smartphone devices
 description: List of tablet devices that have been tested with and are supported for use with Lync 2010 for Android
 author: simonxjx
 manager: dcscontentpm
 localization_priority: Normal
 search.appverid:
   - MET150
 audience: ITPro
-ms.prod: skype-for-business-itpro
 ms.topic: troubleshooting
 ms.author: v-six
 ms.reviewer: adam
 ms.custom: CSSTroubleshoot
 appliesto:
   - Lync 2010 for Android
 ---

 # Android smartphone devices that are supported for use with Lync 2010 for Android